pythonhacker/varuh/README.md

 	Password (enter to generate new):
 	Generating password ...done
 	Notes: Website uses Nginx auth
+	Do you want to add custom fields [y/N]:
 	Created new entry with id: 1

 You can now list the entry with one of the list options.